Phyllis Newman: Broadway

 Newman made her Broadway debut in Wish You Were Here in 1952.
 Additional theater credits include Bells Are Ringing, Pleasures and Palaces, The Apple Tree, On the Town, The Prisoner of Second Avenue, Awake and Sing!, Broadway Bound, and Subways Are for Sleeping, for which she won the Tony Award for Best Featured Actress in a Musical, beating out Barbra Streisand in I Can Get It for You Wholesale.

-Newman played Stella Deems in the 1985 staged concert version of Follies at Avery Fischer Hall in New York.
+Newman played Stella Deems in the 1985 staged concert version of Follies at Avery Fisher Hall at Lincoln Center in New York.
 The concert produced both a cast recording as well as a filmed documentary, preserving her performance singing "Who's That Woman?".
+She recreated the role in the 1998 revival of Follies at the Paper Mill Playhouse in New Jersey.

 In June 1979, Newman and Arthur Laurents collaborated on the one-woman show The Madwoman of Central Park West.
 Produced by Fritz Holt, it featured songs by Leonard Bernstein, Jerry Bock, John Kander, Martin Charnin, Betty Comden, Adolph Green, Edward Kleban, Fred Ebb, Sheldon Harnick, Peter Allen, Barry Manilow, Carole Bayer Sager, and Stephen Sondheim.
 The show ran for 86 performances at the 22 Steps Theatre in New York City.